War on poverty: Results and aftermath

 Many observers point out that the war on poverty's attention to Black America created the grounds for the backlash that began in the 1970s.
 The perception by the white middle class that it was footing the bill for ever-increasing services to the poor led to diminished support for welfare state programs, especially those that targeted specific groups and neighborhoods.
 Many whites viewed Great Society programs as supporting the economic and social needs of low-income urban minorities; they lost sympathy, especially as the economy declined during the 1970s.

 United States Secretary of Health, Education, and Welfare under President Jimmy Carter, Joseph A. Califano, Jr. wrote in 1999 in an issue of the Washington Monthly that:

 The fallout and backlash from the war on poverty gave way to what Kaaryn Gustafson called the criminalization of poverty.
 As white middle-class Americans became more disgruntled about the “government handouts” that Black low-income communities were receiving, policymakers and legislators took action to respond to their concerns.
 This led to more substantial restrictions on welfare and the policing of recipients of government assistance.
 The resentment that middle-class Americans harbored against communities on welfare translated into anti-welfare fraud policies that disproportionately targeted low-income Black communities and failed at responding to the most egregious forms of fraud.

 In waging the war on poverty, congressional opposition was too strong to pass an income maintenance law.
 So LBJ took advantage of the biggest automatic cash machine around: Social Security.
 He proposed, and Congress enacted, whopping increases in the minimum benefits that lifted some two million Americans 65 and older above the poverty line.
 In 1996, thanks to those increased minimum benefits, Social Security lifted 12 million senior citizens above the poverty line ...
 No Great Society undertaking has been subjected to more withering conservative attacks than the Office of Economic Opportunity.
 Yet, the war on poverty was founded on the most conservative principle: Put the power in the local community, not in Washington; give people at the grassroots the ability to stand tall on their own two feet.
 Conservative claims that the OEO poverty programs were nothing but a waste of money are preposterous ...
 Eleven of the 12 programs that OEO launched in the mid-'60s are alive, well and funded at an annual rate exceeding $10 billion; apparently legislators believe they're still working.

+A 2019 study in the Journal of Political Economy found that the official poverty rate has fallen from 19.5% to 1.6%.